xingminglei/test/README.md

-this is first git demo
+hello this is first git demo